nyx-space/docs/docs/MathSpec/celestial/orbital_elements.md

 This function will return an error (`NyxError::BPlaneError`) if called on a non-hyperbolic orbit.
 In other words, to compute the B-plane of an orbit, convert it to the desired planetary inertial frame first.

 !!! warning
-    Nyx will _not_ check whether the frame of the orbit is inertial.
+    Nyx will _not_ check whether the frame of the orbit is hyperbolic.
 This is up to the user.

 The algorithm is identical to that outlined in the GMAT MathSpec, section 3.2.7, paraphrased here.